brclar15/thesis/academicConference.md

 - look at these retellings in relation to each other, while preserving their integrity
 - examine how each breaks their work into episodes
 - compare these episodes across the various retellings
+- see a historial reuse of tradition stories
+     - 	this intersection puts each retelling into a more complete context

 ----

 # Methods #

 - work in a digital environment
+- Diplomatic digital editions
+     - How are these retellings presented in their original form?

 ----------